tim-gao/demo_grunt/readme.md

 step4.
 When grunt tasks finished, just refresh the browser to check main.html

-Note: if you hit the error like "Phantomjs not found", please try to
+Note: if you hit the error like "Phantomjs not found" when run "npm install", please try

 	1. npm uinstall phantomjs
 	2. npm install phantomjs -g